-Three Dual Credits through Mountwest Community and Technical College upon completion of program (CJS 101).
+One, three-hour course through Mountwest Community and Technical College upon completion of program (CJS 101).

 Administrative Support program is designed to develop student understanding and skills in the principles, concepts, and practices of Microsoft Word, PowerPoint, accounting, business, marketing, and personal finance.
 The program offers students the opportunity to earn Microsoft Office Word and PowerPoint Specialist certifications.